 Is Surratt Beauty Ethical?

 Surratt’s products are manufactured in: Mostly in Japan

 Eco-Friendly Packaging Initiatives: 40% of Surratt’s collection is refillable including their liquid liners and brow pencils with refillable ink cartridges.

 Is Surratt’s Mica Ethically-Sourced?
 Surratt claims their products are “ethically-sourced” without the use of child labor.
-However, it’s not clear where their mica is mined from and how they track or audit to ensure no child labor was involved to source their mica.
+However, it’s not clear where their mica is mined from and how they trace or audit to ensure no child labor was involved to source their mica.